mikegagnon/type_class_tech_talk/README.md

 Type Class Tech Talk
 ====================

-*Work in progress.* All feedback welcome (just file an issue or send a pull request).

 Type classes represent an effective (and popular) design pattern in Scala that is useful for developing beautiful APIs.
 They also allow you to accomplish type-system feats that wouldn't otherwise be possible in Scala.